 Ardnacrusha Power Station Visitor Experience

-ESB is once again opening the gates of the historic Ardnacrusha Power Station to schools and the general public for a unique visitor experience into Ireland’s first national hydro-electric station in Co.
+ESB is once again opening the gates of the historic Ardnacrusha Power Station to schools the general public for a unique visitor experience into Ireland’s first national hydro-electric station in Co.
 Clare.

 Ardnacrusha Hydroelectric Power Station is marked as one of the Engineering Milestones of the 20th Century and one of Ireland’s greatest engineering developments.